The Pretender (TV series): Series finale

 Though Jarod learns more about his family, there are still unanswered questions when the series ends after four seasons.
-The series finale closed with both characters being nearby an exploding bomb.
-The ending did not reveal whether Jarod and/or Miss Parker survived the blast.
+The series finale closed with Jarod and Miss Parker being nearby an exploding bomb.
+The ending did not reveal whether either survived the blast.
 The next year, the telemovie The Pretender 2001 picked up directly from this cliffhanger, leading into Jarod's next adventure.

 Themes

 Loyalty

 Loyalty is a recurring theme in the series.
 During the first season, Jarod sends Miss Parker evidence that she too has been manipulated by the organization, which is led by her father ("Mr. Parker").
 Miss Parker discovers that she has been lied to about her mother's death, and The Centre was actually involved in her death (which she had been told was suicide).
 Although her loyalty wavers on her quest for answers, and some specific periods – most notably during early season two, when her father disappears and is replaced by Mr. Lyle and Brigitte – it never completely falters.

 Similarly, Sydney's loyalty to The Centre wavers upon its actions.
 Having raised Jarod, Sydney feels a unique bond to Jarod, and is unwilling to harm him to recapture him.
 This rift increases when he discovers truths about what the organization – specifically Mr. Raines – has done to Jarod, other Pretender children, and his twin brother, Jacob, who is his only family.